Competing Bandits: The Perils of Exploration Under Competition: Full experimental results

-\xhdr{Counterpoint: A little greedy goes a long way.} Given any \bmonotone MAB algorithm \alg other than \DynGreedy, we design a modified algorithm which ``mixes in" some greedy choices (and consequently learns at a slower rate), yet prevails over \alg in the competition game.
-Thus, we have a counterpoint to ``much better algorithms win": even under \HardMaxRandom, a better algorithm may lose in competition.
-A similar counterpoint to Corollary~\ref{cor:random} states that non-greedy algorithms are \emph{not} chosen in equilibrium.
+Given any \bmonotone MAB algorithm \alg other than \DynGreedy, we design a modified algorithm which ``mixes in" some greedy choices (and consequently learns at a slower rate), yet prevails over \alg in the competition game.
+Thus, we have a counterpoint to ``much better algorithms win": even under \HardMaxRandom, a slower-learning algorithm may lose in competition.
+A similar counterpoint to Corollary~\ref{cor:random} states that non-greedy algorithms cannot be chosen in a pure Nash equilibrium.
+This is consistent with Theorem~\ref{thm:random-clean}, because the BIR-dominance condition required therein does not hold here.

 The modified algorithm, called the \emph{greedy modification} of \alg with \emph{mixing parameter} $p\in (0,1)$, is defined as follows.
 Suppose \alg deviates from \DynGreedy starting from some (local) step $n_0$.
 The modified algorithm coincides with \DynGreedy for the first $n_0-1$ steps.
 In each step $n\geq n_0$, \alg is invoked with probability $1-p$, and with the remaining probability $p$ does the ``greedy choice": chooses an action with the largest posterior mean reward given the current information collected by \alg.
 The data from the ``greedy choice" steps are not recorded. \footnote{In other words: the algorithm proceeds as if the ``greedy choice" steps have never happened.
-While it is usually more efficient to consider all available data, this modification simplifies analysis.} This completes the specification; note that it is not merely a mixed strategy that randomizes between \alg and the greedy algorithm.
+While it is usually more efficient to consider all available data, this modification simplifies analysis.} This completes the specification.

 We find that the greedy modification prevails in competition if $p$ is small enough.
 We focus on \emph{symmetric} response functions: ones with $f(x)+f(-x)=1$ for any $x\in[0,1]$.